 After 1967 the fuel filter was mounted next to the fuel pump.
-It’s called the fuel vapor separator because the vapors would get returned from the filter housing.
+It had a fuel vapor separator because the vapors would get returned from the filter housing.

 The street 426 Hemi intake manifold is a dual-plane design made of aluminum.
-The 426 street Hemi intake had a dual casting number, meaning each manifold had two casting numbers.
+The intake had a dual casting number, meaning each manifold had two casting numbers.